AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-20-microexpress-nio-templates.md

 So we have a function which can read a file asynchronously, without blocking an event loop.
-We are going to use this function to load or Mustache template.
+We are going to use this function to load our Mustache template.

 #### Don't forget about Grand Central Dispatch